-1 tablespoon minced ginger
+1 tbsp grated ginger

-1/2 cup of chopped cilantro
+1/2 cup of finely chopped cilantro

-1/3 cup of chopping parsley
+1/4 cup of finely chopped parsley

 2 bay leaves

-2 teaspoons of dry dill
+2 tsp of dried dill

-2 tablespoon of avocado oil or organic canola oil
+2 tbsp of avocado oil

-pink salt to taste
+Sea salt to taste

-Pour the broth in the pot and bring it up to boil.
-Place cabbage, celeries, and beans in the pot.
-After the liquid is brought up to boil, simmer the soup for about 20 minutes.
+Into the pot, add the stock, and bring it up to boil.
+Then add lemon juice, cabbage, turmeric, garlic, sweet potatoes, beans, and season with black pepper and salt.
+After the liquid is brought up to a boil, simmer the soup for about 30 to 40 minutes.

-Now put zucchini into the pot and simmer for another five minutes.
-Season with black pepper and salt.
+Now add zucchini, parsley, and cilantro into the pot and simmer for another 2 minutes.